zhaoquanjun/learnGit/readme.txt

-git is a distributed version control ststem git is free software
+git is a distributed version control ststem. git is free software distributed under the GPL.